 The hardest part about budgeting and planning ahead is having the discipline to stick to the plan.

 Impulsive spending is a hard habit to break, but if you ever want financial peace of mind and a growing bank account, you’ll need to get used to checking your budget before you spend.

 We’re trying to predict the future here, so we’re bound to be off a bit at times.

-Someone once told me, in baseball, if you hit 3 out of 10 pitches, you’ll be an All-Star.
+Someone once told me that in baseball, if you hit 3 out of 10 pitches, you’ll be an All-Star.

 The longer you budget, the more awareness (and data) you’ll gather to help you fine-tune things.

 Let’s Wrap It Up

-If you’ve followed the steps above you should have the foundations for a budget that works for you.
+If you’ve followed the steps above you should have the foundations to make a budget that works for you.

 You’ll be fine as long as you recognize you’re in control.
 You set your priorities and you can change them.